-Vernon Fisher was born in Fort Worth, Texas where he continues to live and work.
+Vernon Fisher was born in Fort Worth, Texas.
 He received a BA in English literature from Hardin-Simmons University in 1967 and an MFA from the University of Illinois in 1969.
 Fisher’s artistic career began in the 1970s, influenced by the beginnings of postmodern theory.
 His appropriation of referents from vernacular architecture and pop culture reveal the influence of artists like John Baldessari and Ed Ruscha.
-Fisher uses a wide range of media to create large-scale paintings and installations that imply complex visual narratives.
+Fisher used a wide range of media to create large-scale paintings and installations that imply complex visual narratives.
 He is known for his blackboard paintings, which employ a slate-gray ground reminiscent of a chalkboard’s layered patina.
 The associations of erased texts and banal classroom moments complement the representational fragments, symbols, and texts that occupy the foreground of these works.

 The artist’s works are included in the collections of more than 40 museums across the globe, such as the Art Institute of Chicago; the Museum of Fine Arts, Houston; the Museum of Modern Art, New York; the Phoenix Art Museum; the San Francisco Museum of Modern Art; and the Solomon R. Guggenheim Museum, New York.